• Skip to primary navigation

 How to Make Sausage Gnocchi

-• Pan fry gnocchi in butter until golden brown and crisp on the outside.
+• Pan fry gnocchi in butter in a skillet until golden brown and crisp on the outside over medium heat.

 • Brown sausage in a frying pan.
 I used one pound of mild Italian sausage but you could also use a hot, spicy one.
 I only used half of it in the recipe and put the other half in the freezer to make my favorite soup, Tortellini and Sausage Soup later.